percona/pmm-doc/docs/how-to/integrate-platform.md

 To confirm that the server disconnected successfully, go to Percona Platform >  **Dashboard** tab > **View instances**.
 This displays the **PMM instances** page where you can check the list of servers currently connected to your Platform organization.

 ## Sign into PMM with your Percona Account
-Once you've successfully connected your PMM instance to Percona Platform, you can also sign into PMM usig your Percona Account:
+Once you've successfully connected your PMM instance to the Percona Platform, you can also sign into PMM using your Percona Account:

 1. Log out of your existing PMM session.
 2. On the PMM login screen, click *Sign in with Percona Account*.